 - Should I see a specialist?
 What will that cost, and will my insurance cover it?

 - Are there brochures or other printed material that I can take with me?
 What websites do you recommend?

 In addition to the questions that you've prepared in advance, don't hesitate to ask questions as they occur to you during your appointment.

 What to expect from your doctor

-Do you know if your mother took DES when she was pregnant with you?
+- Do you know if your mother took diethylstilbestrol, also called DES, during pregnancy?